-Wrike is a popular project management tool that enables various teams and organizations to collaborate and create day in day out, thus raising the effectiveness and productivity of teams while lowering complexity.
+Wrike is a popular project management tool that enables various teams and organizations to collaborate and create day in and day out, thus raising the effectiveness and productivity of teams while lowering complexity.
 The project management ticketing system enables its users to link their project progress with real-time results while delivering impressive visual presentation options for this progress.

-Wrike delivers various features to enable teams to initiate and structure work, collaborate, carry out reporting and analysis, implement integrations and automations, and manage their workspaces.
+Wrike delivers various features to enable teams to initiate and structure work, collaborate, carry out reporting and analysis, implement integrations and automations and manage their workspaces.